 Dr. Comedian’s first radio show, The Best Medicine first premiered on 91.5 WDBK (Camden County College Radio) in September 2018.
-It is currently on hiatus while other responsibilities come first.
-(When available, it can be accessed on the South Jersey dial via 91.5 FM, or by clicking here.)

 Behind Dr. Comedian

 Dr. Comedian, previously known as Danielle Ryer (as she’s yet to change her name to “Dr. Comedian” legally) grew up in South Jersey.
-She began her time on earth approximately 20-something years ago, but what brought her here she can’t quite remember.
+She began her time on earth approximately 30-something years ago, but what brought her here she can’t quite remember.
 It might have involved copious amounts of alcohol, or someone forgetting to take a right turn at Jupiter.

 (By the way, if a future partner sees this, I’m probably just kidding.)